Bring Students to the Orchestra...

 Link Up, a program of Carnegie Hall’s Weill Music Institute, guides students and teachers through a semester-long exploration of orchestral repertoire.
 Students sing and play soprano recorder or string instruments while learning basic musical concepts and composing their own music.
 This program provides extensive standards-based teacher and student materials and culminates in an interactive orchestral concert in which students sing or play along with the SC Philharmonic.

-2024 THE ORCHESTRA SINGS
+2026 THE ORCHESTRA MOVES

 +